devwdougherty/personal-developer-wiki/Programming Languages/Java/Spring Boot/Book 2 - Process on Programming Features.md

 @PersistenceContext
 private EntityManager em;
 ```

 **Explanation:** @PersistenceContext Expresses a dependency on a container-managed EntityManager and its associated persistence context.

 _To do custom queries on Spring Boot JPA we need the EntityManager with it context__

 ## Custom queries

 1 - Create a custom repository (Interface)

 2 - Create a custom implementation (Class)

-3 - Extends your custom interface-repository for the main interface-repositoy
+3 - Extends your custom interface-repository for the main interface-repository

 4 - Declare your custom methods on your interface

 5 - Implement your custom methods on your implementation class (Declare and use EntityManager)

 6 - Custom queries e.g.:
 ```java
 public Negotiation getNegotiationWithStatusFinish(String negotiationId) {